Code-Institute-Submissions/pls/README.md

 ## Common Features

 **Header**
+Identical Headers on each page ensure:

  - Colours and style match current company branding.
  - A responsive Bootstrap Navbar with logo provides standard navigation at the top of each page, with the link in the logo linking the user back to the home page from all pages.
- - The Logo on each page also links back to the Home page.
- - On mobile devices the Navigation dropdown is located in the top left hand corner of the screen, underneath the company logo and when selected the text links are appropriately sized.
+ - The Navigation changes to a dropdown menu on mobile devices.

 **Footer**

-Identical footers on each page provide a well a link back to the top of the page consists of three blocks containing:
+Identical footers on each page consist of three blocks containing:

  - “Opening Hours” displaying a Monday to Friday list of times and a link to the Hire Association Europe via an image of their logo and which opens in a separate browser window.
- - “How to find us” containing an embedded Google map displaying the companies location and includes all the functionality expected from a Google map. *Google map idea from Code Institute “Coders Coffee House” tutorial.*
+ - An embedded Google map displaying the company location and includes all the functionality expected from a Google map. *Google map idea from Code Institute “Coders Coffee House” tutorial.*
- - Finally the “Address” block contains physical postal address of the company, the Telephone number, email enquiries address and copyright.
+ - An Address block containing physical postal address of the company, the Telephone number, email enquiries address and copyright statement.

 **Contact Page**

  - The hero image is of one of the company vehicles parked outside the company premises.

- - The image zooms forward emphasising an upper and lower text blocks.
+ - The image zooms forward emphasising upper and lower text blocks.
    Inspiration for this came from the Code Institute “Love Running” tutorial site.